 As you might infer from the above, I’m not easy to make happy, support-wise.
 Tell me too little and you’re unhelpful.
 Tell me too much and you’re condescending.

 That’s why I was thrilled by an e-mail I got ten days ago.
+I had been testing servers from all kinds of sites like http://www.ittsystems.com/best-free-tftp-servers-windows/to get a feel of which I such review next on my site.
+I was glad to get distracted from that with this.
 I had sent an SOS to SonicCat, the tech consultants who have our backs on everything from Drupal dev to server setup.
 One of SonicCat’s partners is Natasha Scott, who was our project manager at Social Signal, and is a wireframing, drupalling rockstar.
 The other half of SonicCat is Mike Kelly, who we count on for everything from system administration to advice on radiation exposure.

 Since Mike is the guy who set up our web server, he’s the guy I turned to for help when I hit a wall in setting up YOURLS.
 YOURLS is a set of PHP scripts that let you host your own URL shortener, so that instead of linking to http://bit.ly/hNgxWi I can now link to http://alexlov.es/one40yrold.
 Hot!!

 But while installing YOURLS on our server, I ran into trouble, and asked Mike for help (if you’re not interesting in YOURLS you may want to skip over the details of our correspondence):